lovrosdu/klor/doc/01-intro.md

 # Introduction

+This document presents the design of **Klor**, a Clojure library whose goal is to provide support for **choreographic programming** in Clojure.

+## Background on Choreographies

-We assume familiary with **choreographic programming** throughout this document.
+We assume familiary with choreographic programming throughout this document.
 Here we provide a quick introduction to get you up to speed, but for more details we recommend looking into the literature of choreographic programming.
 A good starting point is [Introduction to Choreographies](https://doi.org/10.1017/9781108981491).